sana-ajani/theCatSaidNo_GHUniverse/README.md

    ![](assets/images/add-yaml.png)

 1. Once you're done, click on "Start commit".
-Committing the file will trigger the workflow.
+Fill in the text box with a commit message, and then click the "Commit change" button, which will trigger the workflow.

 1. You can go back to the Actions tab, click on your workflow, and see that the workflow is queued or being deployed.
 Wait for the job to complete successfully.